mayadata-io/director-charts-internal/1.0.0/RC3/openebs/director/README.md

 Introduction
 ------------

-This chart bootstraps MayaOnprem on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.
+This chart bootstraps DirectorOnPrem on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites
 - Kubernetes 1.11.0+ with RBAC enabled
 - iSCSI PV support in the underlying infrastructure
 - Create a secret with docker registry credentials and use it during helm install as parameter for value 'dockerSecret'

-## Installing MayaOnprem
+## Installing DirectorOnPrem
 ```
 helm install --namespace <yournamespace> openebs/director
 ```

 ## Configuration

-The following table lists the configurable parameters of the MayaOnprem chart and their default values.
+The following table lists the configurable parameters of the DirectorOnPrem chart and their default values.

 | Parameter                                       | Description                                   | Default                                   |
 | ------------------------------------------------|-----------------------------------------------| ------------------------------------------|